traefik/traefik/docs/content/migration/v1-to-v2.md

     --log.format=json
     ```

+## Access Logs

+Access Logs are configured in the same way as before.

+But all request headers are now filtered out by default in Traefik v2.
+So during migration, you might want to consider enabling some needed fields (see [access log configuration](../observability/access-logs.md)).

 ## Tracing

 Traefik v2 retains OpenTracing support.
 The `backend` root option from the v1 is gone, you just have to set your [tracing configuration](../observability/tracing/overview.md).